The creativity of author, designer, broadcaster Ben Arogundade

-ACTOR LAURENCE FISHBURNE was a 14-year-old virgin when he landed the role of young crewman, Clean, in the mythic, surreal Vietnam war epic, Apocalypse Now (1979).
+ACTOR LAURENCE FISHBURNE was a 14-year-old virgin when he was cast in the character of young crewman, ‘Clean’, in the mythic, surreal Vietnam war epic, Apocalypse Now (1979).

 “There was this one scene where my character had to talk about his love of Playboy magazine, and I was really bad because I didn't know what I was talking about,” Fishburne recalled.
 “I couldn't express what was at the core of the scene because I didn't have that life experience.
 I guess somewhere after about take 49, Martin Sheen came over and whispered in my ear: 'Did anyone ever tell you that you're a really good actor?'
 He gave me something I needed at that moment as a human being.”

 From 1976 to 1978 Fishburne was on the set of director Francis Ford Coppola’s legendary shoot in the jungles of the Philippines, alongside world-class actors Marlon Brando, Martin Sheen, Robert Duvall and Dennis Hopper, some of whom he’d never even heard of before he started filming.
 But it was Coppola who would have the biggest influence on his development in front of camera.
 “As an actor, Coppola trained me,” said Fishburne.
 “That was my training ground.”